Sailor Moon: Tabletop games

 The Dyskami Publishing Company released Sailor Moon Crystal Dice Challenge, created by James Ernest of Cheapass Games and based on the Button Men tabletop game, in 2017, and Sailor Moon Crystal Truth or Bluff in 2018.

 Theme park attractions

 A Sailor Moon attraction, Pretty Guardian Sailor Moon: The Miracle 4-D, was announced for Universal Studios Japan.
 It featured Sailor Moon and the Inner Guardians arriving at the theme park, only to discover and stop the Youma's plan from stealing people's energies.
 The attraction ran from March 16 through July 24, 2018.

-The sequel attraction, Pretty Guardian Sailor Moon: The Miracle 4-D: Moon Palace arc, ran from May 31, 2019, to August 25, 2019.
+The sequel attraction, Pretty Guardian Sailor Moon The Miracle 4-D: Moon Palace Chapter, ran from May 31, 2019, to August 25, 2019.
 It featured all 10 Sailor Guardians and Super Sailor Moon.

-In January 2022, a new attraction was announced titled Pretty Guardian Sailor Moon: The Miracle 4-D ~Moon Palace arc~ Deluxe.
+In January 2022, a new attraction was announced titled Pretty Guardian Sailor Moon The Miracle 4-D: Moon Palace Chapter Deluxe.
 The attraction features the same storyline as the last and features the Sailor Guardians in their princess forms.
 It ran from March 4, 2022, to August 28, 2022.
+The same attraction was released at Universal Studios Hollywood on April 2026 as part of Universal Fan Fest Nights.